Exeter-Diabetes/CPRD-Dale-depression-cohort/README.md

 **Exclusion:**
   - Patient is from one of the 44 practices that may have merged (unreliable patient data tracking)
   - Undetermined Gender
-  - First depression code is a non-diagnostic code

 ```mermaid